 There is broad consensus across the political spectrum to increase total investment in UK research and development (R&D).
-The Government has committed to meet a target of 2.4% of GDP invested in UK R&D within ten years, and a longer-term goal of 3%.
+The Government has committed to meet a target of 2.4% of GDP invested in UK R&D by 2027, and a longer-term goal of 3%.

-Increasing overall R&D investment is the target.
-To deliver this we need to create a vibrant environment that fosters research and innovation throughout UK public services, universities, charities and businesses and attracts global investment, incentivising companies to locate their R&D here.
-A strategic approach, alongside an Industrial Strategy, will be key to realising our ambition.
+Increasing overall investment is the target.
+To deliver this, the UK’s Industrial Strategy will need to create a vibrant environment that fosters research and innovation throughout UK public services, universities and businesses and attracts global investment, incentivising companies to locate their R&D here.
 Only by doing this will we improve the health and wealth of the nation.

 Here we outline the current investment landscape, why the 3% target is important for the UK and factors that should be considered to deliver it.